tecnalia-advancedmanufacturing-robotics/ros_pkg_gen/package_generator_templates/README.md

 The component is assuming `ROS` is installed on the machine.

 ### Installing
-The installation procedure follows the standard operations as any ROS package do.
+The installation procedure follows the standard operations as any ROS package does.

 ### Use